-Ms. Brewster: Thank you, Mr. Chairman.
-I'll trust you, Mr. Chairman, to let me know if I'm eking out into the next page, which is the Nunavut Liquor and Cannabis Commission.
+Ms. Brewster: Thank you, Mr. Chairman, to let me know if I'm eking out into the next page, which is the Nunavut Liquor and Cannabis Commission.
 However, I am curious about whether or not those changes to the Act will also include a requirement to provide warning labels on alcohol.
 In some jurisdictions, the NWT, for example, has warning labels for the public on the alcohol that they sell, warning about the impacts on developing fetuses.